 Artificial intelligence (AI) is the ability of a machine to exhibit human-like abilities, such as reasoning, learning, planning, and signaling creative solutions.
 After this masterclass you will have a clearer picture of the most important AI basics and techniques, along with the potential, limitations, and dangers of this exciting technology.
 In addition, we critically examine existing and new developments within AI from an ethical and business perspective.

 This masterclass consists of an online part with theory and practical cases, where you can set your own pace.
 There is no higher math or programming involved.
-To conclude, we will take you on a company visit during the on-site workshop, where we will become acquainted with the real working field of AI.
+Finally, Klaus Dillen, Managing Director at Dillen Technologies, takes us into his AI world during the on-site workshop, where we get to know the real working field of AI.

 M.Sc.
 Kristel Dewulf